 And I know just the guy.
 Subscribe to Austin Evans on the Duncan33303 YouTube Channel.
 He reviews every device you can think of with absolutely brilliant videography.
 Check him out in the above video.

 I know this is hard to hear, but I can’t help you market your business unless you know exactly what you’re business is.
 If you’re having a hard time coming up with exactly what your brand is, that’s completely understandable and you can definitely get some great advice from PR to guide you in the right direction, but don’t hire anyone until you’ve got it all ironed out.

 When I think of someone brilliant in this arena, I usually think of Matt Kimberley.
 He’s actually an expert in getting more clients and ‘How To Get a Grip‘, so you should definitely consider a lesson there once you know what your business looks like.
 But take him up on a Skype call and he’s one of the best people you can talk to about ironing out your business idea into something clear and definitive for a path to succeed.
-This is my favorite video from him about how you should shape your elevator pitch by not pitching at all:

 3. I can’t design anything for you.

 If we work together we’re going to deal with a lot of platforms the require pretty.
 Twitter, newsletters, cover photos, blog posts, all that stuff.
 Beautiful images and gorgeous design is important.
 But just because it’s a large part of the presence, doesn’t mean your digital relations professional knows the first thing about Photoshop.
 She doesn’t.
 She doesn’t even own it.
 (Gimp FTW!)